-Showcasing to the world the fascinating kaleidoscope that is Down syndrome.
+Showcasing to the world the fascinating kaleidoscope that is Down syndrome, and its community.

 Our great friends that help us pull it all together

 Rachel is mother to Betsy, who has Down Syndrome.
 Rachel’s background is in teaching, support and care of people with learning disabilities and she seeks to use her experience to advocate for people with Down Syndrome in every arena.
 By becoming involved with Making Chromosomes Count, Rachel aims to raise the voices of people who need to be heard and tackle issues relevant to equality of human rights for all.
 (Photos by Simon Greener and Martin Bishop)

 Denise is a mother of 3 and an advocate for people with disabilities in general and Down Syndrome in particular, as she has a 21 year old daughter with the condition.
 She has spoken at the United Nations in Geneva.
 Having lived around the world, Denise has a broad experience of life with Down Syndrome in a range of countries.
 She sees Making Chromosomes Count as an ideal platform and opportunity to bring to the fore and share the incredible realities of Down Syndrome in the 21st Century.